hasanazeerkhan/about/README.md

-👋 Hi, I'm Mohammed Hasan 🚀 a dedicated software tester with a passion for delivering top-notch quality solutions.
+👋 Hi, I'm Mohammed Hasan 🚀 a dedicated software tester with [ISTQB certification](https://drive.google.com/file/d/1yA6K3ea6vrBsv4uQt96OXJ_FHIhnLtuc/view) and passion for delivering top-notch quality solutions.

 💡 With a strong background in manual and automated testing, I thrive on uncovering defects, ensuring software reliability, and enhancing user experiences.
 I specialize in using industry-standard tools like Selenium and Cypress to develop robust test frameworks and execute comprehensive test suites.